 With many more password breaches coming not from brute force attacks but from compromised authentication databases, experts are now advocating not making passwords longer or more complex but to implement Two Factor Authentication (2FA).
 This can be achieved using a combination of password and Private Key authentication or RADIUS in your MFT solution and works well for users and scripts.

-Now maybe a good time to review your MFT password policies and maybe time I change some of my passwords too!!!
+Now maybe a good time to review your password Security in Managed File Transfer policies and maybe time I change some of my passwords too!!!